Section 1. Introduction

 Persistent cookies are stored on a user’s device even after termination of a browsing session.
 It helps in recalling the preferences or actions of the user.
 Persistent cookies are used for a variety of purposes such as retaining the visitor’s language and regional preference(s) at the end of each browsing session.

-8.3 The specific types of first and third party cookies that we use are as follows:
+8.3 Specific types of first and third party cookies that we use:

 Essential cookies : We may use essential or technical cookies on our website.
 These cookies are necessary for providing you with our website pages as requested by you.

 Performance or analytics cookies : These cookies help us understand how our users use our website and track any error messages that occur.
 They also include analytics cookies, that help us understand and enhance the performance of the website.
 This category does not include behavioural/targeted advertising cookies.
 These only serve to continually analyse and improve how our website performs.